There’s plenty for children to do at Rodman Public Library this summer.

 Children ages 3 and up will explore a different aquatic creature each week through Wednesday, July 27 as part of RPL’s Oceans of Possibilities summer reading program.

 Due to the popularity of the program, two identical sessions will be held every Wednesday, one at 10:30 a.m. and another at 11:30 a.m.

 The 45-minute sessions will include songs, stories and a different activity each week.
 Each storytime will conclude with a short video highlighting the sea animal of the day.

 Kids are encouraged to bring a beach towel to sit on each week.
 After each session, they will be awarded a brag tag for attending.
 At the end of the eight weeks, those who have attended all of the storytimes will have an entire necklace of brag tags.

 Topics for future storytime sessions and their special activities are:

-- July 20 – Polar bear with a “who has the ice cube?” game.
+- July 20 – Polar bear with a polar bear obstacle course.

 - July 27 – Sharks with a shark headband craft.

 No registration is required to attend Storytime at the Branch, which is supported by Friends of Rodman Public Library.